 Possible Alternatives to a Formal Divorce Proceeding

 At our first meeting, we can also discuss possible alternatives to a formal divorce proceeding, such as mediation or collaborative law.

 Assuming both spouses are willing, these methods can significantly reduce both the amount of time and the cost involved in finalizing your divorce.

-Finally, in most cases we will be able to discuss with you at the end of our first meeting the cost involved for us to handle your case.
+Finally, in most cases we will be able to discuss with you by the close of the next business day after your consultation meeting, the cost involved for us to handle your case.

 Shortly after our consultation, we will send you a proposed Pre-Agreed Pricing Agreement by email that will set forth the tasks we anticipate handling in your case, as well as prices for every stage of our representation.

 We know that reaching out to someone is a big first step.
 We are here to offer the guidance you need.
 We aim to make the entire process as easy and simple as possible.

 Here's what it will look like at your initial consult: